Row wavy Shape Decorative svg added to top

 Find grants for marketing by focusing on your business goals, not the “things” you want to spend money on.

-This makes being able to articulate your marketing goals so critical to the grant-searching process.
+This makes being able to articulate your marketing goals critical to the grant-searching process.
 If you don’t know what you want to accomplish, grant reviewers will have a harder time seeing you as a fit for their mandate.

 Carolyn Crewe, a pricing consultant, has helped both herself and her clients secure funding with this approach.
 She says: “Think about what your end goal is, then work on it to meet the mandate of the grant.
 You can find this out by reading through the website carefully and talking to a coordinator or someone who works for the organization.
 This way, you avoid making assumptions about what the parameters are and can also be tipped off to what is used as criteria that might not be apparent in the application or website.”